34th Street

 The LP offers a tremendous variety of musical and vocal styles.
 From the Carl Orffinspired "Sat In Your Lap" to the Kurt Weill-like "Suspended In Gafa," Bush's flamboyant vocal acrobatics rarely miss the mark.

 Throughout The Dreaming, Bush deals with modern confusion, contradiction, and ambivalence — not always emerging triumphantly.
 "Pull Out The Pin" is an East-meets-West tale of military and spiritual conflict; as a Vietnamese soldier wails "It's me or him and I love life," one is instantly hit with the wretched contradiction of the entire conflict.
-On the aforementioned "Sat In Your Lap," our protagonist is torn between learning all she can or dismissing intellectual pursuit completely.
+On the aforementioned "Sat In Your Lap," our protagonist is torn between learning all she can or dismissing intellectual pursuits completely.

 Even more effective is "Get Out of My House."
 Here Bush makes her decision, but it just might be the wrong one.
 By deciding to cut herself off from others, a certain cold selfishness becomes evident.
 Rarely is such painfully human ambivalence so honestly portrayed.